top of page

 2009-Current

-WIN and BAWIN are supporting service providers in Bangladesh to apply integrity management practices to improve performance and service delivery, Three of the largest utilities in the country (Khulna WASA, Chattogram WASA, and Rajshahi WASA) are using the Integrity Management Toolbox or InWASH to address concerns in customer relations, billing, metering, human resources and accountability of field staff.
+• Integrity management for service providers to manage integrity risks and improve performance and service delivery, with three of the largest utilities in the country (Khulna WASA, Chattogram WASA, and Rajshahi WASA) as well as several city corporations (using InWASH) to address customer relation issues, billing, metering, human resources, and accountability of field staff.

 HOW THINGS ARE CHANGING